The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Basically, Palmer Park offers a little bit of everything for everyone who visits.

-It’s like an oasis in the middle of the city and is located only a few miles northeast of downtown.
+It’s an oasis in the middle of the city and is located only a few miles northeast of downtown.

 In 2017, Palmer Park was listed as the Best of the Springs Expert Picks and features “the single best views of Pikes Peak in all its stately glory.”